mykkelol/mykkelol.github.io/README.md

 </p>

 #### Next Update -- priority 1(immediate), 2(not immediate)
+    - (1) Instead of columns seperation, rows seperation for About
+    - (1) Set jQuery for Contact POST routing
-    - (1) Complete RESTful Routing Blog
+    - (2) Complete RESTful Routing Blog
     - SEE ALL UPDATES IN: /updates.md

 #### Added startBootstrap